As of Saturday, Falklands have the first woman Governor, Ms Alison Blake CMG

 Ms Alison Mary Blake CMG was previously Ambassador to Afghanistan, Commissioner to Bangladesh, and deputy High Commissioner to Pakistan.
 She joined the Ministry of Defense in 1989 and in 1995 moved to the Foreign Office.

-Governess’s husband, a former US Army colonel, was present in the ceremony.
+Governor’s husband, a former US Army colonel, was present in the ceremony.

 In her speech, Blake said she visited the islands as a MOD desk officer in 1993.